“Brilliant, funny, non-awkward…” – You Have My Word

 Verbatim stories are performed by voice actors and overlay the puppetry sequences offering a raw look into the world of period shaming and period poverty in Aotearoa New Zealand.
 We, at Ephemeral Theatre, understand not every woman bleeds and not all who bleed are women, which is why our interviews have included women, trans-men, and gender fluid and/or non-binary people.

 “Hysterically funny in places and beautiful in others…” – Theatreview

-Audiences can expect giant vagina pillows, a myriad of menstrual cups, and tiny tampon puppets! ‘period.’ is religiously and culturally sensitive, suitable for people aged 9 years, and void of strong language that may offend some people.
+Audiences can expect giant vagina pillows, a myriad of menstrual cups, and a tiny tampon puppet! ‘period.’ is religiously and culturally sensitive, suitable for people aged 8 years and above, and void of strong language that may offend some people.